Attested: (1) Ptolemy 2,3,9 Κορια, a πολις of the Δαμνονιοι

 (2) Ptolemy 2,3,10 Κο(υ)ρια, a πολις of the Ωταδινοι

 Where: (1) Possibly in the vicinity of Hamilton Mote Hill, NS727566, near the upper river Clyde, south-east of Glasgow.
-This was a tribal assembly point (to fit Ptolemy's πολις called Κορια) first documented around 1000 AD, with the Bothwellhaugh Roman fort a discreet distance away at NS73105775.
+This was a tribal assembly point, first documented around AD 1000, with the Bothwellhaugh Roman fort a discreet distance away at NS73105775.
 Marx (2013) declined to suggest a location, but nearby sites mentioned by Ptolemy suggest where to look.
-The Roman fort on Barochan Hill at NS41486906, suggested by R&S seems much less likely.
+The Roman fort on Barochan Hill at NS41486906, suggested by Rivet & Smith, seems much less likely.

-(2) Probably the hillfort on Arthur's Seat in Edinburgh, at NT276728, because this is a better πολις called Κορια than either Borthwick Castle suggested by Marx (2013) or the Roman fort at Inveresk suggested by Marx (2013).
+(2) Probably the hillfort on Arthur's Seat in Edinburgh, at NT276728, as the πολις shadowed by Inveresk Roman fort (as suggested by Rivet & Smith), but not Borthwick Castle suggested by Marx (2013).

-Name Origin: Latin curia ‘court, tribal assembly’, possibly influenced by Greek χωρια ‘places’, or χωρις ‘apart’, or χωρα ‘landed estate’, and/or Latin coria ‘hides, leather’.
+Name Origin: Latin curia ‘court, tribal assembly’, to fit Ptolemy's πολις, which would mean a city around the Mediterranean.
+Possibly influenced by Greek χωρια ‘places’, or χωρις ‘apart’, or χωρα ‘landed estate’, and/or Latin coria ‘hides, leather’.